lancewilhelm/horizon-extended/README.md

 I love the color themes and warm tone of Horizon, but it was missing a couple things and semantic highlighting.

-This is version one and only has one dark theme.
+This is version one and only has one dark theme and one measly attempt at a light theme.
 A better readme and more features/themes will come as the theme is used and tested!

 **Enjoy!**